Ganesh441572/Joining-Images-using-OpenCV/README.md

 # Joining-Images-using-OpenCV

-This code joins multiple images horizontally into one image
+(Smart Methods Internship) This code joins multiple images horizontally into one image

 * insert any images of your choice in 'Images to join' folder
 * make sure the dimensions of the array is equal before passing it to 'StackImage' function